 When you have a physical GPS tracker at hand, you can set it up to send data into flespi, properly organize the received data inside the platform, and use it in the solutions you are developing.

-Create a channel (flespi.io -> Telematics hub -> Channels) with the protocol corresponding to your device manufacturer:
+Create a channel (open the flespi panel -> Telematics hub -> Channels -> "+" button) with the protocol corresponding to your device manufacturer:

-When done, make sure your device is set to send its position and open the Toolbox tab for your channel to see if messages are coming or if anything is going wrong:
+When done, make sure your device is set to send its position and open the Toolbox tab for your channel to see if messages are coming:

 You don’t have to create a device in the flespi platform — for some applications, it’s sufficient to consume messages from the flespi channel.